Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Acknowledgments

 \section{Acknowledgments}

-RM acknowledges financial support from FAPES (Brazil) and CAPES (Brazil).
+RM acknowledges financial support from FAPES (Brazil) and CAPES (Brazil) and thanks the Institute for Theoretical Physics at the University of Heidelberg for hosting his stay in Heidelberg.
 VM acknowledges partial support from CNPq (Brazil) and FAPES (Brazil).
 The authors would like to acknowledge the use of the computational resources provided by the \href{https://computacaocientifica.ufes.br/scicom}{Sci-Com Lab} of the Department of Physics at UFES, which was funded by FAPES, CAPES and CNPq.